-Once teacher and learner accepted their roles, Williams gave instructions to both and the experimenter led the learner to a room.
+Once teacher and learner accepted their roles, Wililams gave instructions to both and the experimenter led the learner a room.
 The teacher witnessed Williams attach electrodes to McDonough and strap him into a chair.
 Sitting in an adjoining room where he monitored the learner via a glass window and sound system, the teacher was instructed to give word pairs to the learner who was to repeat them back.
-After each incorrect answer, the teacher was instructed to depress a lever on a 3ft long, 15.5 inch high, and 16 inch deep apparatus that contained a line of thirty switches, each corresponding to an increasing level of voltage and labeled in groups reading "Slight Shock, Moderate Shock, Strong Shock, Very Strong Shock, Intense Shock, Extreme Intensity Shock, and Danger: Severe Shock."
+After each incorrect answer, the teacher was instructed to depress a lever on a 3' long, 15.5" high, and 16" deep apparatus that contained a line of thirty switches, each corresponding to an increasing level of voltage and labeled in groups reading "Slight Shock, Moderate Shock, Strong Shock, Very Strong Shock, Intense Shock, Extreme Intensity Shock, and Danger: Severe Shock."
 As the learner made mistakes, the teacher would deliver ever-increasing levels of shock.

-The point of the obedience to authority experiment was to examine the reaction of the teacher as the level of voltage increased.
-The teacher was expected to experience a degree of moral conflict as the simulated voltage levels increased and the learner feigned crying out in pain, complaining that he had a heart condition and begging the teacher to stop.
+The point of the Obedience to Authority experiment was to examine the reaction of the teacher as the level of voltage increased.
+The teacher was expected to experience a degree of moral conflict as the mock-voltage levels increased and the learner feigned crying out in pain, complaining that he had a heart condition and begging the teacher to stop.
 When the teacher hesitated or threatened to quit the experiment, the experimenter would insist that the teacher must continue and that the experiment would be ruined if they quit.
 The experimenter would use a series of escalating prods to encourage the subject, first saying "Please continue," or, "Please go on," then "The experiment requires that you continue," followed by "It is absolutely essential that you continue," and finally "You have no other choice, you must go on."

 Milgram reported that some 65 percent of subjects willingly subjected the learner to the highest voltage levels indicated on the shock machine.
-In describing the results, Milgram observes,

-"Many subjects will obey the experimenter no matter how vehement the pleading of the person being shocked, no matter how painful the shocks seem to be, and no matter how much the victim pleads to be released.
+In describing the results, Milgram observes "Many subjects will obey the experimenter no matter how vehement the pleading of the person being shocked, no matter how painful the shocks seem to be, and no matter how much the victim pleads to be released.
 This was seen time and again in our studies and has been observed in several universities where the experiment was repeated.
 It is the extreme willingness of adults to go to almost any lengths on the command of an authority that constitutes the chief finding of the study and the fact most urgently demanding explanation."
+In doing so, Milgram continues, individuals were often going against the very core of their beliefs about right and wrong, but still "could not bring"